tfjmp/website/content/post/working-with-me/index.md

 It is my job to make sure the grant gives you a reasonable degree of freedom but if we agreed to do research on how to make the best pizza, we may not be able to work on how to make the best paella.
 If you wish to change your research topic, you must discuss this in advance and as early as possible.
 Similarly, if there is no sufficient progress as to fulfil our engagement with the funder, we may discuss alternative route to fund your research.
+Note, that I may not be able to provide the same amount financial support outside of our original agreed uppon topic.
 If you make extra-work commitments (side-projects, consulting, extra-teaching, etc.), I must be made aware.
 Be aware that some grants/funding are tied to IP agreements and it may affect work you do on closely related topics.